 Today CFDs are one of the most-advertised forms of retail trading, and you will no doubt have seen numerous pop-ups and sponsored posts in your news, and social media feeds.

 The accessibility to these products has increased tenfold in the last decade, and they can offer you the chance to be involved in all significant financial products from around the world.

 Because CFDs do not involve the purchase or sale of the shares themselves, they do not attract Stamp Duty, and this is one of their attractions to investors.
 However, it may access to leveraged trading that has drawn you to this particular derivative.

 Effectively, leverage also makes CFDs very attractive to commercial investment managers and has resulted in the widespread popularity of CFDs as a trading instrument, with hundreds of thousands of trades taking place daily.

 CFD Trading in The Future

 As with all popular retail trading tools, technology has and will continue, to play a big part in the growth rate of CFDs.
 Almost universal Internet access, fast and reliable connections, plus the ability to synchronise trading platforms from mobile devices, can only equal even more participation in the future.

 The finesse of CFD platforms and increasingly intricate methods of market analysis appear to be leading to more short term (intraday) trading positions being taken up than long term, a trend that some experts are predicting will continue.

 Others suggest that the unpredictability of the global economy will open the door to a flood of very astute traders who will be using CFDs purely as hedging and swing trading instruments.

-Maybe it will simply be those traders who are able to set their personal trading preferences aside and pay full attention to implementing a good mix of both tactics and strategy will be the winners in the future.
+Maybe it will only be those traders who can set their personal trading preferences aside and pay full attention to implementing a good mix of both tactics and strategy will be the winners in the future.